-The call for applications for the ASPIRE Prize 2017 have now closed.
-The Academy expects to advise applicants of the outcome in early to mid-March 2017.
+The call for applications for the ASPIRE Prize 2019 is now closed.

-The ASPIRE Prize is an annual award, valued at $25,000 USD (approximately $32,000 – $34,000 AUD), which recognises young scientists from APEC economies who have demonstrated a commitment to both excellence in scientific research, as evidenced by scholarly publication, and cooperation with scientists from other APEC member economies.
+The ASPIRE Prize is an annual award, valued at US$25,000 (approximately A$35,000 – $36,000), which recognises young scientists from APEC economies who have demonstrated a commitment to both excellence in scientific research, as evidenced by scholarly publication, and cooperation with scientists from other APEC member economies.

 The ASPIRE Prize supports APEC’s mission to:

 Each year the APEC host economy is asked to provide a theme to guide nominations for the ASPIRE Prize to be awarded in their host year.
-For its host year of 2017, Vietnam has selected New Materials Technologies as the ASPIRE nominating theme.
-This interdisciplinary theme focuses on how new and advanced materials are used to drive scientific innovation.
+For its host year of 2019 Chile selects Natural Laboratories as the ASPIRE nominating theme.
+This theme focuses on scientific developments through discovery in nature, or natural laboratories, which can include determining risks in infrastructure by observing weather patterns and protecting communities through enhanced detection of tectonic activity.

-Each member economy, through its representative on the APEC Policy Partnership for Science, Technology and Innovation (PPSTI), is invited to nominate one young scientist under the age of 40 to be considered for the 2017 ASPIRE Prize.
-Nominees should demonstrate excellence in scientific research and cooperation with scientists from other APEC member economies in fields such as:
+Each member economy, through its representative on the APEC Policy Partnership for Science, Technology and Innovation (PPSTI), is invited to nominate one young scientist under the age of 40 (as of 31 December 2019) to be considered for the 2019 ASPIRE Prize.

 Applications will be assessed on the following APEC criteria: